 Gynoecium: It is the female reproductive organ and the last whorl of the flower.
 It is composed of carpels and it occupies the central position of the thalamus.
-The stigma, style, and ovary form the components of the carpels.
+The stigma, style, and ovary are the components of the carpels.
 The ovary produces ovules internally.
 Through meiosis, ovules produce megaspores which in turn develops into female gametophytes.
 As a result egg cells are produced.